YinJC/uk-tex-faq/FAQ-texthings.md

----
-layout: page
-title: Things with ''TeX'' in the name
+# Things with ''TeX'' in the name
----

 New TeX users are often baffled by the myriad terms with ''TeX'' in the name.
 The goal of this answer is to clarify some of the more